GetDutchie/brick/packages/brick_build/README.md

 # API Considerations

+Brick is an opinionated library, and providing consistent, predictable interaction regardless of provider or domain is a major goal of the project.
+Implementing the following guidelines is not a requirement, but please strongly consider them when building custom providers and domains.

 ## Provider

 ### Class-level Configuration

-While models should never be aware of providers, a provider's configuration may be required by a repository.
+While models should never be aware of providers, a provider's configuration may be used by a repository or supply necessary information to an adapter.
 As this is accessed via an annotation, configurations **must be `const`**.
 Class-level configuration is useful for setting defaults, describing behavior that relies on an instance:

 ```dart
 RestSerializable(